-Keeping this in mind, we need to ensure that $\eta$ remains strictly positive at other times apart from the ones where $s$ attains its extreme values.
-To this end, we will construct two functions that form a cloud around $\eta$.
-This will enable us to prove the positivity of $\eta$.
+Keeping this observation in mind, our remaining task is to ensure that $\eta$ remains strictly positive at other times apart from those where $s$ attains its extremal values.
+To this end, we construct two auxiliary functions that form an envelope (or a cloud) around $\eta$.
+This will enable us to establish the desired positivity of $\eta$.

-We ensure this as follows.
+We proceed as follows.
 Suppose $q_0,s_0,A_0$ are given.
-This fixes the functions $q,s,A$, which are unknowns of a closed ODE system, whose properties have been analyzed.
-Fixing $A_0$ also establishes a linear relation between $\eta_0,w_0$.
-Given these three functions, we will derive a condition for exactly one of either $\eta_0$ or $w_0$.
-Each of these conditions will ensure the positivity of $\eta$.
-Once a condition on $\eta_0$ (or $w_0$) is imposed, it automatically implies a condition on $w_0$ (or $\eta_0$) through $A_0$ as in \eqref{Aexp}.
-For example, if $\delta_1<\eta_0<\delta_2$, then for given $q_0,s_0,A_0$, and using \eqref{Aexp} we have,
+These determine the functions $q,s,A$, which are unknowns of a closed ODE system, whose properties have already been analyzed.
+The choice of $A_0$ also fixes a linear relation between $\eta_0$ and $w_0$.
+Given these three functions, our aim is to derive a condition involving exactly one of $\eta_0$ or $w_0$.
+Either of these conditions will ensure that $\eta(t)$ remains positive.
+Once such a condition is imposed on $\eta_0$ (or $w_0$), the corresponding constraint on $w_0$ (or $\eta_0$) through $A_0$ follows automatically from \eqref{Aexp}.
+For example, if